You'll love this calendar as much as I do. You'll love it because it will make you smile every day - and because your chickens are extraordinary too!

 They're actually good enough to frame after the year is over.
 A double bonus, when most calendars are thrown away!

 This calendar always, but always sells out long before Christmas.
-I order mine as soon as it comes out in Europe - normally early October.
+I order mine as soon as it comes out in Europe - normally as early as mid-September.

 Make sure you don't miss out!